Product

 • Accounts Receivable Aging: This metric measures how long customers take to satisfy their debts.
 It allows managers to quickly identify past-due debts and take the necessary steps to collect those payments.

 With these four key performance indicators, companies can track their A/R collections performance and identify areas for improvement.
 Gaviti easily tracks and reviews these and other metrics via a centralized dashboard.
 It also provides task prioritization tools that make it easy to identify, flag and track high-risk accounts.
-Book a demo today to see how it works.
+Speak to a Specialist today to see how it works.

 Read Gaviti reviews on G2